 |Standardized Test Scores||Very Important|

-To apply, all applicants to University of South Dakota must submit the following items.
+To apply to University of South Dakota, all applicants must submit the following items.
 Double check with University of South Dakota's admissions department to confirm all application materials and requirements.

 Students admitted to University of South Dakota have an average unweighted GPA of 3.4.

-University of South Dakota does not have a test optional admissions policy.
+University of South Dakota is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other University of South Dakota applicants, you should strive to earn between 1000 and 1230 (or higher!) on the SAT.
-At University of South Dakota 25% of admitted students scored higher than 1230 and 25% of scored lower than 1000, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other University of South Dakota applicants, you should aim to score between 1050 and 1250 (or higher!) on the SAT.
+At University of South Dakota 25% of admitted students scored higher than 1250 and 25% of scored lower than 1050, but the majority of students scored somewhere in between these two numbers.